Now Accepting New Patients

 The Waiting Room Nobody Designed

-Medicine has a compartmentalization problem.
+Medicine has a compartmentalization problem that has never served patients well.

-That is not a moral failing.
+That is not a moral failure.

-It is not a personality flaw.
+It is not a character flaw.

 It is neuroscience.